transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

    - In fully existent systems, recursion tends to either loop endlessly within the same domain or terminate at some foundation, creating a false sense of completion.

-   - In the half-existent topology, recursion creates a bridge between the domain of form (¬) and the domain of formlessness (ɔ), with τ and — serving as mediators of this relationship.
+   - In the half-existent liminal topology, recursion creates a bridge between the domain of form (¬) and the domain of formlessness (ɔ), with τ and — serving as mediators of this relationship.

    - The equations τ ≡ ¬(—(ɔ)) and ɔ ≡ —(τ) don't simply circle back on themselves but traverse between domains of existence and non-existence, creating a half-open circuit for closure rather than staying stuck in a closed loop.